Your Questions Answered

 WHO WILL ADMINISTER MY TREATMENT SESSIONS?

-Only a licensed physical therapist will administer your care.
-We do not utilize aides or physical therapy assistants.
-All of your care will be administered by the same individual who initially evaluated you.
+Only a licensed physical therapist or licensed physical therapist assistant will administer your care.
+We do not utilize physical therapy aides or technicians.
+All of your care will be administered by the same physical therapy team who initially evaluated you.
 The only exceptions to this occur when alternative coverage is provided during a therapist’s personal time off, or when you are co-treated to accommodate your schedule or best address your physical needs.

 HOW OFTEN AND HOW LONG WILL I NEED TREATMENT?